APDPO

 2025-03-18

-In cooperation with Bureau Veritas, APDPO conducted its first upskilling project, delivering comprehensive data privacy and cybersecurity training to professionals at Visayan Electric (VECO) in Cebu City, Philippines.
-This collaboration equips participants with essential skills to effectively tackle the country’s evolving data privacy challenges.
+In cooperation with Bureau Veritas, APDPO conducted its first upskilling project, delivering data privacy and cybersecurity training to professionals at Visayan Electric (VECO) in Cebu City, Philippines.
+Arranged by Magie Antonio of APDPO and Atty.
+Ernie Villarin of VECO, the initiative equipped participants with skills to address the country’s evolving data privacy challenges.

 2025-04-01

 Special thanks to Magie Antonio for sponsoring the infrastructure of APDPO.com.
-This platform will connect privacy professionals and organizations across the Asia-Pacific, promoting collaboration and facilitating the exchange of valuable knowledge to enhance regional initiatives in data privacy, cybersecurity, and artificial intelligence.
+This platform will connect privacy professionals and organizations across the Asia-Pacific, enabling the exchange of valuable knowledge and best practices.
+It will support regional initiatives in data privacy, cybersecurity, and artificial intelligence, strengthening the APDPO community and its impact across the region.

 2025-04-08